lynxthecat/maintain-wan-lease/README.md

 /jffs/scripts/maintain-wan-lease &

-For further support, please consult the snbforums.
+For further support, please consult the snbforums forum.

 See for example this post: